Preserves: Binary Syntax

 Annotation examples

-corresponding to textual syntax @a@b[]
+The Repr corresponding to textual syntax @a@b[], i.e. an empty

-sequence annotated with two symbols, a
+sequence annotated with two symbols, a and b, is

 «@a @b []» = [0x85] ++ «a» ++ [0x85] ++ «b» ++ «[]»